cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 *7) Improve BrachIOplexus*
-- Unity tab should be greyed out if Unity is not being connected
 - Add timer to Unity tab
 - Control menu screen from brachIOplexus?
 - startup of either unity / brachioplexus doesnt matter